 - Current requirements for BS, BA, BFA, BSW, BMus, BUS*

 *Not required if completed in the first bachelor's degree.

 If a student has completed a bachelor's degree outside the U.S. and the degree is recognized by the University, Intellectual Exploration courses are automatically fulfilled.
 All other requirements are evaluated separately.
 Back to Top

 Who may participate in commencement and convocation exercises?

-Commencement and Convocation exercises are held at the end of each Spring semester.
-Since they are only held once a year all candidates/graduates from that commencement year and the following Summer are allowed to participate (i.e. for May 2016 Commencement/Convocation candidates/graduates for Summer 2015, Fall 2015, Spring 2016, and Summer 2016 can participate and will be in the program if they apply for graduation by March 1).
-Anybody outside of the allowed semesters are referred to their college for approval to participate, but their names will not appear in the program until the following year.
+Commencement exercises are held at the end of each Spring semester.
+Since Commencement is held once a year, all candidates/graduates from that commencement year and the following Summer are allowed to participate in Commencement (i.e. for May 2022 Commencement candidates/graduates for Summer 2021, Fall 2021, Spring 2022, and Summer 2022 may participate and attend).
+Regarding attendance at Convocation, Summer candidates are encouraged to speak with their college to verify which year’s Convocation it is preferred that they attend.

 Note: Summer candidates who participate in the Commencement or Convocation before they actually graduate are not recognized in Convocation programs until the following Spring semester ceremonies after they graduate (i.e. a Summer 2022 candidate who participates in the Spring 2022 Commencement or Convocation will not be recognized in the program until the Spring 2023 Commencement and Convocation ceremonies).

 Student Services Building